2020 Hunt Program Frequently Asked Questions

 Where do the hunts take place?
 The hunt locations are on private property and locations are included in the hunt descriptions accessible from this page.

 What should I expect from the hunt?
-Most hunts in the program are hosted by private landowners and guides.
+Most hunts in the program are hosted on CWA properties operated by CWA staff, or by private landowners and guides.
 Winners of the hunts have the opportunity to hunt on exclusive properties at some of the top ducks clubs in the country.
 However, hunting can be unpredictable and harvesting game is not guaranteed.
 Please respect all hosts to ensure future hunters have the opportunity to hunt on these private lands.

 What properties are owned solely by California Waterfowl?
 California Waterfowl owns and manages Sanborn Slough, Butte Creek Island Ranch, Quimby Island, Denverton, Grizzly Ranch and Goose Lake.
 Learn more about these properties here.

 Can I give my hunt away as the hunt winner?
 The hunt winner must attend the hunt.
+If the hunt winner cannot attend the hunt, it will be passed to the next alternate.
 Example: An adult can win a youth-only hunt and give the hunt to a youth hunter.
 The hunt winner would then become the non-shooting adult chaperone.
 The hunt is forfeited if the hunt winner cannot attend.

 When do the draw results get posted?
-Approximately three business days after each deadline, which is usually the third Saturday of the month, they will appear in your account.
-You can check if any of your applications were successful by logging into your account, clicking on the “View My Hunt Applications” tab, and scrolling down to view results.
+Approximately three business days after each deadline.
+To view all application deadlines, click here.
+To view your draw results, click on the “View My Hunt Applications” tab, and scroll down to view application results.
+“Successful” means you have won that group/blind for that date.
+“Unsuccessful” means that you did not win that group/blind.
 You can find your draw results by logging into your account here.

 Where does the application fee and hunt fee money go?
 All proceeds raised through the Hunt Program support California Waterfowl’s conservation, education and hunting programs.